What is a Wrist Sprain?

 Our wrists consist of bones as well as ligaments acting as strong bands of conjoining tissue that are responsible for connecting one bone to another.
 When we damage or tear the ligaments in our wrists, the condition is known as a wrist sprain.
 A wrist sprain can occur when bending your wrist forcefully in an unnatural direction.
 For example, you may fall onto your hand while playing a sport and sprain your wrist.
 As a result, wrist sprain symptoms include localized pain, difficulty flexing, swelling, bruising, tenderness, and warmth around the injured area.

-To learn more about treatment options available for wrist sprains, please complete the appointment box or call 509-344-4263 to schedule a consultation with a Northwest Orthopaedic Specialists specialty-trained wrist doctor.
+To learn more about treatment options available for wrist sprains, please request an appointment online, or call 509-344-HAND (4263).

 Once you have scheduled your appointment with one of our wrist doctors, please use the link below to obtain our new patient forms and browse through our tips and preparation suggestions for your appointment.